 African cities, according to a World Bank report, are home to 472-million people — almost half of Africa’s total population.
 This number is expected to double by 2050.

 Yet residents of these rapidly urbanising cities face problems such as rising poverty, hunger, food insecurity and unemployment.
+Such difficulties generate stress for people, but also political, economic and environmental upheavals.
+These cities are ticking time bombs.

 Nigeria, for example, was recently reported to have overtaken India as the country with the largest number of people living in extreme poverty.
 In another report, two of Nigeria’s cities, Abuja and Port Harcourt, were ranked high on a list of fragile cities.
 In Kenya, the people most vulnerable to food insecurity live in the cities, specifically in the slums.
 And the country’s growing unemployment, especially in cities has been described as a national disaster.